Devashri21/Advanced-C-Lab-Manual/module9.md

 Thus, the program to display stack elements using an array is verified successfully.

-EXP NO:12  PROGRAM TO PUSH THE GIVEN ELEMENT IN TO A STACK USING ARRAY.
+EXP NO:3 B PROGRAM TO PUSH THE GIVEN ELEMENT IN TO A STACK USING ARRAY.
 Aim:
 To create a C program to push the given element in to a stack using array.
 Algorithm: